-Midwives practise honestly and ethically and should not engage in unlawful behaviour as it may affect their practice and/or damage the reputation of the profession.
-Midwives must:
+Nurses practise honestly and ethically and should not engage in unlawful behaviour as it may affect their practice and/or damage the reputation of the profession.
+Nurses must:

-- a. respect the midwife-woman professional relationship by not taking possessions and/or property that belong to the woman and/or her family - b. comply with relevant poisons legislation, authorisation, local policy and own scope of practice, including to safely use, administer, obtain, possess, prescribe, sell, supply and store medications and other therapeutic products - c. not participate in unlawful behaviour and understand that unlawful behaviour may be viewed as unprofessional conduct or professional misconduct and have implications for their registration, and - d. understand that making frivolous or vexatious complaints may be viewed as unprofessional conduct or professional misconduct and have implications for their registration.
+- a. respect the nurse-person professional relationship by not taking possessions and/or property that belong to the person and/or their family - comply with relevant poisons legislation, authorisation, local policy and own scope of practice, including to safely use, administer, obtain, possess, prescribe, sell, supply and store medications and other therapeutic products - c. not participate in unlawful behaviour and understand that unlawful behaviour may be viewed as unprofessional conduct or professional misconduct and have implications for their registration, and - d. understand that making frivolous or vexatious complaints may be viewed as unprofessional conduct or professional misconduct and have implications for their registration.